Irresistible (The X-Files): Production

 The episode's initial script where Pfaster was a necrophiliac was rejected by the Fox Broadcasting Company for being "unacceptable for broadcast standards".
 As series creator Chris Carter described it, "When I handed the script in, it was really for a necrophiliac episode, and that just didn't fly.
 You cannot do the combination of sex and death on network television."
 Carter was forced to tone down the script by changing Pfaster from a necrophiliac to a death fetishist and diminishing Pfaster's sexual obsession.
 He considered that the sexual content was "implied and understood by audiences", and that Pfaster still resulted in a creepy character, particularly his "creepy arrogance" in using shampoo on the hair of his victims.
 The episode's original title was "Fascination".

-The episode is one of the few in the series that has no paranormal elements to it.
+The episode is one of the few in the series that has no overt paranormal elements to it.
 Carter said of the episode's conception, "My first chance to work with David Nutter in a long time, and I wanted to give him something he could sink his teeth into.
 It's a little bit different for us.
 It doesn't really have a paranormal aspect, except for Scully's perceptions of her deepest fears.
 I felt that I had to figure out what she is most afraid of, and she is most afraid of those things that most of us are afraid of.
 The idea of dying at the hands of someone—creature or not—and she is helpless to do anything about it.
 I thought it was a very good way to explore Scully's character."
-The scene where Dana Scully imagines Pfaster appearing as a devil was influenced by real-life accounts, as described by Carter: "There are reports of people who had been under the spell of Jeffrey Dahmer, who actually claimed that he shape-shifted during those hours when they were held hostage; that his image actually changed."
+The scene where Dana Scully sees Pfaster morph into a devil was influenced by real-life accounts, as described by Carter: "There are reports of people who had been under the spell of Jeffrey Dahmer, who actually claimed that he shape-shifted during those hours when they were held hostage; that his image actually changed."
 Nutter said "In many ways, Chris wanted to sell the idea that, as established in Mulder's closing dialogue in the show, not all terror comes from the paranormal.
 It could come from the person next door."